TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2019/Index.rst

 many places.
 This made it difficult for a contributor to find things or find out which of the information was relevant and up to date.

-Meanwhile, we have made several improvements.
+Because of this, we made several improvements.

 These include additional chapters to the manual :ref:`h2document:start` to help you get started, such as: